- Share this article on Facebook

 On Feb.
 7, 1974, Warner Bros. unleashed a 125-minute, R-rated Western from Mel Brooks, Blazing Saddles.
-The film, nominated for three Oscars at the 47th Academy Awards, has become a pop culture touchstone.
-The Hollywood Reporter's original review is below:
+The film went on to be nominated for three Oscars at the 47th Academy Awards.
+The Hollywood Reporter’s original review is below:

 Mel Brooks has come up with his most outrageous comedy to date in the brilliantly funny Blazing Saddles, a Mel Brooks Film for Warner Bros. release, produced by Michael Hertzberg.

 Immediately setting the incredibly irreverent tone with a hilarious parody in the title song (music by John Morris, lyrics by Brooks), sung by Frankie Laine, Brooks then swiftly proceeds to satirize every Western ever made, up to and including Zachariah.
 Unfortunately, he has overindulged himself in the broad comedy of the final scenes and lessens the effect of the film somewhat by allowing the climactic fight to spread throughout Burbank Studios, onto a soundstage where a musical production number is being rehearsed, into the commissary and ending in the forecourt of the Chinese Theatre.
 It’s a funny slapstick bit but it also distracts from the main portion of the film.

 The story briefly concerns a plot by a greedy landgrabber (Harvey Korman) to drive the citizens out of the town of Rock Ridge by sending them a black sheriff (Cleavon Little).
 With his urbane resourcefulness and the help of an alcoholic gunslinger (Gene Wilder), however, he is able to defeat the bad guys and win the admiration, if not necessarily the respect, of the local backward citizenry.